 Your Best Strategy

 Your best strategy is to plan and build your wildlife garden slowly.
 Take a stroll around your neighborhood at night to see what kind of wildlife takes to your area under the cover of darkness.
-Make your garden attractive for those animals.
+Make your garden attractive to those animals.